-To have FOCUS automatically log you on to an EDA server, create a FOCEXEC containing the REMOTE DESTINATION, REMOTE USERID, and REMOTE PASSWORD commands.
+To have FOCUS automatically log you on to a server, create a FOCEXEC containing the REMOTE DESTINATION, REMOTE USERID, and REMOTE PASSWORD commands.

-Syntax How to Specify a Target Server: REMOTE DESTINATION Command server
+How to Specify a Target Server: REMOTE DESTINATION Command

 The REMOTE DESTINATION command directs requests to a particular server.
 The syntax is